FOSSBilling/api-worker/README.md

 ### Versions (`/versions/v1`)

 - `GET /versions/v1` - List all releases.
-- `GET /versions/v1/latest` - Get just the newest one.
-- `GET /versions/v1/:version` - Get details for a specific version (e.g. `1.0.0`); also supports the `latest` keyword.
+- `GET /versions/v1/:version` - Get details for a specific version (e.g. `1.0.0`); use `latest` to get the newest release.
-- `GET /versions/v1/build_changelog/:current` - Generates a consolidated changelog from your current version up to the latest.
+- `GET /versions/v1/build_changelog/:current` - Generates a consolidated changelog for all releases greater than `:current` (in semantic version order).
 - `GET /versions/v1/update` - Refreshes the releases cache.
 Requires bearer token authentication using `Authorization: Bearer <UPDATE_TOKEN>`.

+All version responses include a `stale` field that indicates whether the data was served from cache after a failed fetch.

 ### Central Alerts (`/central-alerts/v1`)